duplocloud/docs/faq.md

 For resources that DuploCloud manages, DuploCloud automatically detects conflicts and either reverts changes or raises an alert about inconsistencies.

 {% hint style="info" %}
 DuploCloud provides flexibility when a feature not supported by DuploCloud can be programmed directly in your cloud provider.
 If you are using Terraform, then the DuploCloud provider and the native cloud provider can be used in tandem.
 For an example of this use case, see [https://duplocloud.com/white-papers/devops/#PAAS](https://duplocloud.com/white-papers/devops/#PAAS).
+Additionally, for specific needs such as creating short-lived one-shot ECS tasks, which are not directly supported through the Duplo UI or Terraform provider, DuploCloud offers the capability via its API.
+This approach has been utilized by customers for tasks like database migrations on ECS, showcasing the platform's adaptability to unique operational requirements.
 {% endhint %}

 ### I don't know IaC (Infrastructure-as-Code).
 Can I still use DuploCloud?

 Yes.
 DuploCloud's Web UI is a no-code interface for DevOps.
 You do not need to know IaC or have cloud expertise to operate it.
-However, you shoul d read the product documentation to understand the basic constructs in DuploCloud.
+However, you should read the product documentation to understand the basic constructs in DuploCloud.
 This approach significantly reduces the risk of errors associated with manual configurations or "Click Ops," ensuring that your infrastructure follows best practices with just a few clicks.

 ### Configuring DuploCloud CLI on Windows Subsystem for Linux (WSL)